-How To Make Healthy Bubble Tea
+How To Make Healthy Bubble Tea (Is It Possible?)

 Have you ever seen someone sipping something sweet-looking with a bunch of little black pearls swirling around the bottom of their plastic cup?
 That’s boba tea, also known as bubble tea.

 The drink originated in Taiwan and has since spread internationally, offering a cold and tasty treat on a hot summer day.
-Brown, pink, green, yellow—it comes in many different colors and flavors with a wide straw to suck up all the boba pearls.
+Brown, pink, green, yellow—it comes in many colors and flavors with a wide straw to suck up all the boba pearls.

 But what makes up the drink with the jelly-like “bubbles,” and is it any good for you?
 And can you make bubble tea more healthy at home?

 Bubble tea (also known as pearl milk tea) starts out as sweetened tea (typically black, green, or oolong).
 At tea shops, you’ll see fruity flavors on the menu, like strawberry or passion fruit, but those are optional.

 Many varieties of bubble tea have milk added to them, and the type will depend on the shop you visit, but it can range from powdered, condensed, or fresh milk, to non-dairy options like almond milk or oat milk.

 The boba are often made with tapioca, which is a starch extracted from cassava root.
 They're usually black and get their color from the brown sugar that is often mixed in.
 They have a chewy, jelly-like texture and are sometimes available in different flavors.

 After choosing your flavors and additional sweeteners (if you want them), the person making your drink will shake it up like a cocktail and pour it into your cup.
 Most tea shops will seal your cup with a spill-proof cellophane top, rather than the plastic to-go lids that we’re used to from coffee shops.
 You’ll simply pierce the seal with a big straw and start sipping!